Martian01/query2path/README.md

 URLs of that nature are broken by design and not REST compliant.
 Query 2 Path comes to the rescue by turning query parameters into path segments.

-Query path is written in C, does not spawn processes and does not allocate memory at runtime.
+Query 2 Path is written in C, does not spawn processes and does not allocate memory at runtime.
 Hence it is super efficient.
 Normally you would not need multiple instances even for a busy Squid installation.

 ## Restrictions